Anaminus/roblox-library/modules/Binstruct/README.md

         The zero for this type is the empty string.

+    {"union", ...TypeDef}

+        One of several types.
+Hooks can be used to select a single type.

     {"struct", ...{any?, TypeDef}}
         A set of named fields.
 Each parameter is a table defining a field of the struct.